alb1183/Sim-PowerCS/GettingStarted.md

 ## Configuration of services via XML
 Services are also configured using a XML file services.xml, in which all services are listed together with their properties.

-Each service is defined by specifying a name, its power consumption (Wh), its priority, whether it is a smart service (it can be dynamically controlled by the service controller) and the operating range rule.
+Each service is defined by specifying a name, its power consumption (W), its priority, whether it is a smart service (it can be dynamically controlled by the service controller) and the operating range rule.

 Operating range rules are used to limit some services to a specific time slot and maximum on-time, for instance, fence lights should only be switched on at night (between 8 pm and 8 am), or the pool pump should only be switched on during the day but for a maximum of three hours, these types of rules allow some services to be switched on at different hours giving the possibility to reduce their energy impact.